Australia's bushfires circle Sydney as temperatures soar

 The death followed another fatality in South Australia on Friday, the result of a car crash which sparked a fire.

-Authorities said fires had burned through some 40,000 hectares in the state and 23 firefighters suffered injuries on Friday.
+Authorities said fires had burnt through some 40,000 hectares in the state and 23 firefighters suffered injuries on Friday.

 In Victoria, authorities said 142 fires had started in the state since Friday, with one burning at an emergency level late on Saturday afternoon.